PL/I: Implementation issues

 The effort needed to produce good object code was perhaps underestimated during the initial design of the language.
 Program optimization (needed to compete with the excellent program optimization carried out by available Fortran compilers) is unusually complex owing to side effects and pervasive problems with aliasing of variables.
-Unpredictable modification can occur asynchronously in exception handlers, which may be provided by "ON statements" in (unseen) callers.
+Unpredictable modification can occur asynchronously in exception handlers, which may be provided by " statements" in (unseen) callers.
 Together, these make it difficult to reliably predict when a program's variables might be modified at runtime.
-In typical use, however, user-written error handlers (the ON-unit) often do not make assignments to variables.
+In typical use, however, user-written error handlers (the -unit) often do not make assignments to variables.
 In spite of the aforementioned difficulties, IBM produced the PL/I Optimizing Compiler in 1971.

 PL/I contains many rarely used features, such as multitasking support (an IBM extension to the language) which add cost and complexity to the compiler, and its co-processing facilities require a multi-programming environment with support for non-blocking multiple threads for processes by the operating system.
 Compiler writers were free to select whether to implement these features.

 An undeclared variable is, by default, declared by first occurrence—thus misspelling might lead to unpredictable results.
 This "implicit declaration" is no different from FORTRAN programs.
 For PL/I(F), however, an attribute listing enables the programmer to detect any misspelled or undeclared variable.